 A Final Note

-We don’t recommend overnight fermentation due to buckwheat’s nature, as it becomes really sticky and difficult to ladle.
+I don’t recommend overnight fermentation due to buckwheat’s nature, as it becomes sticky and difficult to ladle onto the griddle.
 But feel free to experiment!
-Don’t forget you can tailor the spices to your liking for a perfect balance of warmth and flavor.

-If you are interested in other recipes utilizing healthy flours, take a peak at our other buckwheat or sourdough recipes while you are here!
+If you are interested in other recipes utilizing healthy flours, take a peek at our other buckwheat or sourdough recipes while you are here!
 And let us know in the comments below what you think of these pancakes.

 Buckwheat Gingerbread Pancakes with Sourdough